 The idea of cloud computing was born in the 1950s when scientists first started talking about the general concept of time-sharing.
 However, the first cloud in its modern vision appeared only in 2006.
 This was Amazon Web Services.
 The second was Microsoft who launched a similar Azure service in 2010, with Google Compute Engine joining the race in 2012.
 Surely, it was only a matter of time before other companies realized the potential of the cloud and real competition began.
 Yet, the strategic moment was lost for the majority when Amazon, Microsoft, and Google started the game, and they are still well ahead of the rest.

 Now let’s have a brief look at each of the three cloud market leaders.

 Amazon Web Services

-Microsoft Azure is a multi-faceted, complex system that supports many different services, programming languages and frameworks.
-If you’re an enterprise customer, you will surely appreciate the advantages of Azure cloud in full.
+Microsoft Azure is a multi-faceted, complex system that supports many different services, programming languages, and frameworks.
+If you’re an enterprise customer, you will surely appreciate the advantages of the Azure cloud in full.
 There are few vendors who have such an excellent enterprise background as Microsoft.